 First, find the perfect location.
 Second, find the ideal tenant.
 Third, do the maths and ensure that everything adds up.
 Fourth, keep the tenant happy and ensure a consistent stream of rental income.

-While this is a huge oversimplification of becoming a landlord, the basics are simple and represent one of the easiest ways to get into the property investment market.
+Investing in a single let property is popular because its one of the most simple ways to get into the property investment market.
 There’s a lot to be said for the classics and many landlords earn excellent returns by having a portfolio of single let investment properties.

 Tips: Location is a vital indicator of success.
 By finding a great location, you improve the chances of finding a happy, motivated tenant, you can ensure a great rental income and if the area is up-and-coming, positive capital growth is never far behind.